All Episodes

 nick sortor

-This proved to them that the left is violent, that you know, they'll if they disagree with you on policy, they'll freaking kill you.
+This proved to them that the left is violent, that, you know, they'll, if they disagree with you on policy, they'll freaking kill you.

 unidentified

-This is a cultural step.
+This is a cultural Steve.

-Uh you only see this peacefully.
+You only see this peacefully.

 You see prayer vigils in Long Island drawing tens of thousands of people.